UBO-Open-factory/Photogrammetrie/client-Install/ReadMe.md

 sudo su -c "./install.sh"
 ```
 5- If the computer shutdown is good

+## Config the programme
-#When you have the venv correctly installed you need to add the **prog** directory in the venv folder and set inforamtion about nas ip, broker ip and path of share directory in **connect.sh**
+When you have the venv correctly installed you need to add the **prog** directory in the venv folder and set inforamtion about nas ip, broker ip and path of share directory in **connect.sh**

-#Client installation
+# Client installation
 **Now we can install the client for the fisrt RPI**
 ## Install the client manually:
 1. Install PI os without desktop' on a pi 3